|

 &s

-In semi-closed position, step forward L (woman fwd R picking up to closed) onto ball of foot lower to the flat of the foot with a springing action/extend free foot to side with inside edge of foot on floor swaying and looking in direction of extended foot, -,
+In semi-closed position and on the "&" of the previous beat, step forward L (woman fwd R picking up to closed) onto ball of foot lower to the flat of the foot with a springing action/extend free foot to side with inside edge of foot on floor swaying and looking in direction of extended foot, -,

-This is essentially a step, lower, and point, all in one beat.
-During the second beat, you hold in your extended pose.
+This is essentially a step, lower, and point, all in 1/2 beat.
+During the slow count, you stretch and extend.
 May be done with either foot; timing may vary; may be done from other positions.

 phase III